The Persistent Thermal Anomalies in Rocky Worlds: Discussion

 \subsection{Rocky Exoplanets Emission Observations in the Era of Roman}

 The Nancy Grace Roman Space Telescope (hereafter Roman; \citealt{spergel_wide-field_2015}) will transform our understanding of rocky exoplanets.
-Currently expected to launch in October 2026, Roman will perform three core community surveys using its Wide Field Instrument.
+Expected to launch in Fall 2026, Roman will conduct three core community surveys using its Wide Field Instrument.
 In particular, the Galactic Bulge Time Domain Survey (GBTDS) will find $\sim$60,000 to $\sim$200,000 transiting exoplanets, increasing the number of known exoplanets by over an order of magnitude \citep{wilson_transiting_2023}. \cite{tamburo_predicting_2023} predicted that the GBTDS will find $\sim1300$ small ($<4\,R_\oplus$) transiting exoplanets around early-to-mid-M dwarfs.
 In addition, many transiting exoplanets detected by Roman will have short orbital periods and are therefore prone to experiencing tidal decay.
-The GBTDS is expected to detect $\sim5$--10 orbital decay events \citep{carden_short_2025}, providing peripheral constraints on the likelihood of tidal heating contributing to the observed thermal emission excess.
+The GBTDS is expected to detect $\sim5$--10 orbital decay events \citep{carden_short_2025}, thereby providing peripheral constraints on the likelihood that tidal heating contributes to the observed thermal emission excess.